puppetlabs-toy-chest/puppet-quest-guide/quests/control_repository.md

 <div class = "lvm-task-number"><p>Task 24:</p></div>

-Now that your change has been merged into your upstream repository's production branch, return the the Learning VM command-line.
+Now that your change has been merged into your upstream repository's production branch, return the Learning VM command-line.
 Use `puppet code deploy` command to deploy your new code to the production environment.

     puppet code deploy production --wait